erabug/wikigraph/readme.md

 )
 query.execute(n1=node1, n2=node2)
 ```
-The script then traverses this path object, pulling out and deduping nodes and relationships.
+The script then traverses this path object, adding a sample of incoming and outgoing links for each path node, as well as deduping nodes and relationships.
 For the [d3 library](http://d3js.org/) to graph this result, the ids need to be recoded to be sequential (starting from 0).
 Finally, the nodes and relationships are formatted and returned as JSON.
 ```
 {
     "directed": true,